A Kernel Two-sample Test for Dynamical Systems: Assumptions and Problem Formulation

 Let $(\Omega, \mathcal{A}, P)$ be a probability space, $S \subset \mathbb{R}^d$ a compact set, which is the state space of the dynamical system, and $\mathcal{B}$ the corresponding Borel $\sigma$-algebra.
-We define a stochastic dynamical system $\{X_k\}$ as a collection of random variables indexed in discrete time $k\in \mathbb{N}$ and $X_k\colon\Omega\to S$.
-We assume that the system $X_k$ is ergodic and stationary. \begin{defi}[Stationary] A system is stationary if the joint distribution of its states is invariant with respect to arbitrary time shifts for any collection of sampling instances. \end{defi} In addition to stationary behavior, we also require ergodicity.
+We define a stochastic dynamical system or stochastic process as a collection of random variables $\{X_k\}$ indexed in discrete time $k\in \mathbb{N}$ and $X_k\colon\Omega\to S$.
+Next, we introduce some required properties of the process. \begin{defi}[Stationary] A system is stationary if the joint distribution of its states is time-invariant. \end{defi} In addition to stationary behavior, we also require ergodicity.
 While stationarity ensures time-invariant distributions, ergodicity guarantees that the statistical properties of the system do not differ over multiple realizations.
-We use a standard definition that goes back to~\citep{birkhoff1931proof}. \begin{defi}[Ergodic] Assume the system $\{X_k\}$ is stationary with distribution $\mathbb{P}$.
-We call the system ergodic if for all $\phi \in L^1_\mathbb{P}(S)$ and $\mathbb{P}$-almost all initial states we have
+We use a standard definition that goes back to~\citet{birkhoff1931proof}. \begin{defi}[Ergodic] Assume the system $\{X_k\}$ is stationary with distribution $\mathbb{P}$.
+We call the system ergodic if for all $f \in L^1_\mathbb{P}(S)$ and $\mathbb{P}$-almost all initial states we have

-\end{defi} Equation \eqref{eq:birkhoff} is in some sense a realization of the law of large numbers, and both sides of the equation yield the expected value $\mathbb{E}_\mathbb{P}[\phi]$.
+\end{defi} Equation \eqref{eq:birkhoff} is in some sense a realization of the law of large numbers, and both sides of the equation yield the expected value $\mathbb{E}_{X \sim \mathbb{P}}[f(X)]$.
 In particular, it allows us to estimate $\mathbb{E}[X_k]$ (the distribution is invariant for all $k$) from long enough sample paths.
+Different types of convergence and test functions in \abvEq \eqref{eq:birkhoff} yield more sophisticated ergodic theorems.
+Nonetheless, there can still be severe autocorrelations and if $X_k$ is known, this may have a drastic impact on the distribution of $X_{k+1}$.
+Thus, we require additional mixing assumptions.

+Classically, mixing is introduced in terms of dependencies between $\sigma$-algebras and intuitively, deals with the autocorrelations in the system.
+Here, we consider a covariance-based approach to mixing, which is more useful and convenient for us since there is a natural connection to Hilbert-Schmidt theory in RKHSs.
+Both approaches are introduced in \cite{bradley1987dominations}.
+We begin with a general definition based on \cite[\abvEq (1.2)]{bradley1987dominations} and tailor it to our problem afterward.

+\begin{defi}[Measure of Dependence] Assume $\mathcal{F}$ and $\mathcal{G}$ are suitable function spaces.
+The measure of dependence is defined as

+where $p$ and $q$ are Hölder pairs. \end{defi} A possible choice for the function spaces is $\mathcal{F} = \mathcal{G} = L^2$, which is referred to as strong mixing and naturally implies ergodicity in $L^2$ when considering $f=g$.
+There are various valid choices and many are discussed in \citep{bradley2005basic,hang2017bernstein}.

+Here, we propose to consider unit balls in reproducing kernel Hilbert spaces for $\mathcal{F}$ and $\mathcal{G}$, which has to the best of our knowledge not been done before. \begin{defi}[Mixing] Assume $\mathcal{F}$ and $\mathcal{G}$ are unit balls in the same RKHS.
+We call a system mixing if